hafizur-rahman/hafizur-rahman.github.io/docs/posts/nlp/dpr.md

 DPR is to represent both questions and document passages as dense vectors in a shared embedding space.
 By doing so, it allows for efficient computation of semantic similarity between a query and potential answer passages, enabling the system to identify the most relevant documents even when they do not contain exact keyword matches.

+DPR differ from BERT in training, which focuses on contrastive learning for retrieving relevant passages, while BERT is more general-purpose, handling various NLP tasks.

 ### How does Dense Passage Retrieval work?
-The architecture of DPR consists of two primary components: the query encoder and the passage encoder.
+The architecture of DPR consists of two primary components: the **query encoder** and the **passage encoder**.
 These encoders are typically implemented using transformer-based models like BERT (Bidirectional Encoder Representations from Transformers).

 Here's a step-by-step breakdown of how DPR operates: